TreeFrogTinkerer/my-quake-shakes/Docker.md

 `cp ./config/* ./my-quake-shake-volumes/config/
 ```

+> [!NOTE]
+> If you use a Docker Volume instead of the host OS filesytem you will need to manuall copy the files in `./config` to the volume and set the `custom-actions.sh` as exectable manually

 ## Step 5: Edit Configuration Files

 Go through the same steps on the [Configuration Page](Configuration.md) except edit the files in the `./my-quake-shakes/config` folder instead of the standard `./config/` folder